 Ok, summer is here!
 The kids are out of school and you cannot afford to have the pool shut down because of gross green algae.
 In this post, we will lay out the perfect strategy to stay algae-free this summer.

 Keeping the pool clear and blue is not as hard as it seems and does not need to take a lot of time

 1. Consistent Chlorine Levels

 So, this one is kind of obvious I know, but chlorinated water does not grow algae.
 If you always keep your chlorine levels consistently between 3-5 ppm your water will stay blue.

 This means you should use a basic test strip 2 to 3 times a week to make sure that chlorine level is where it needs to be.
-We also recommend testing everytime the pool is used, as bathers effect chemistry.
+We also recommend testing every time the pool is used, as bathers affect chemistry.